 - Advance equality of opportunity between people who share a protected characteristic and those who do not;

 - Foster good relations between people who share a protected characteristic and those who do not.

 In addition to the general duty, all public sector bodies are required to meet specific duties which are incorporated into the Public Sector Equality Duty which requires us to:

 - Publish diversity information annually to demonstrate our compliance with the general duty

-- Prepare and publish specific and measurable eqaulity objectives
+- Prepare and publish specific and measurable equality objectives

-Collecting and analysing equality data is an important way of develping our understanding about our employees and communities.
-We produce an annual eqaulity report that allows us to identify who is accessing our services and employment opportunities.
+Collecting and analysing equality data is an important way of developing our understanding about our employees and communities.
+We produce an annual equality report that allows us to identify who is accessing our services and employment opportunities.
 Please see our most current report: